-Alex Andoni (Columbia University), Sepehr Assadi (University of Pennsylvania), Aditya Bhaskara (University of Utah), Vladimir Braverman (Johns Hopkins University), Clement Canonne (Stanford University), Constantine Caramanis (University of Texas at Austin), Moses Charikar (Stanford University), Sanjoy Dasgupta (UC San Diego), Anupam Gupta (Carnegie Mellon University), Piotr Indyk (MIT), Michael Kapralov (EPFL), Samory Kpotufe (Princeton University), Ravi Kumar (Google), Dustin Mixon (Ohio State University), Deanna Needell (University of California, Los Angeles), Rasmus Pagh (IT University of Copenhagen), Jeffrey Phillips (University of Utah), Eric Price (University of Texas at Austin), Sofya Raskhodnikova (Boston University), Ilya Razenshteyn (Microsoft Research), Ronitt Rubinfeld (MIT), Sujay Sanghavi (University of Texas at Austin), C. Seshadhri (UC Santa Cruz), Devavrat Shah (MIT), Aaron Sidford (Stanford University), Christian Sohler (Technische Universität Dortmund), Gregory Valiant (Stanford University), Soledad Villar (New York University)
+Alex Andoni (Columbia University), Ery Arias-Castro (UC San Diego), Sepehr Assadi (University of Pennsylvania), Peter Bartlett (UC Berkeley), Shai Ben-David (University of Waterloo), Aditya Bhaskara (University of Utah), Vladimir Braverman (Johns Hopkins University), Clement Canonne (Stanford University), Constantine Caramanis (University of Texas at Austin), Moses Charikar (Stanford University), Yeshwanth Cherapanamjeri (UC Berkeley), Ken Clarkson (IBM Almaden), Sanjoy Dasgupta (UC San Diego), Ilias Diakonikolas (University of Southern California), Jelena Diakonikolas (Boston University), Simon Du (Carnegie Mellon University), Anupam Gupta (Carnegie Mellon University), Wooseok Ha (UC Berkeley), Piotr Indyk (MIT), Adel Javanmard (USC), Rajesh Jayaram (Carnegie Mellon University), T.S.
+Jayram (IBM Almaden Research), Brendan Juba (Washington University in St. Louis), John Kallaugher (University of Texas at Austin), Michael Kapralov (Ecole Polytechnique Federale de Lausanne (EPFL)), Samory Kpotufe (Princeton University), Ravi Kumar (Google), Jerry Li (Massachusetts Institute of Technology), Michael Mahoney (International Computer Science Institute and UC Berkeley), Dustin Mixon (Ohio State University), Marco Mondelli (Stanford University), Rasmus Pagh (IT University of Copenhagen), Sourabh Palande (University of Utah), Eric Price (University of Texas at Austin), Sofya Raskhodnikova (Boston University), Ilya Razenshteyn (Microsoft Research), Ronitt Rubinfeld (Massachusetts Institute of Technology), Hamed Saleh (University of Maryland), C. Seshadhri (UC Santa Cruz), Fei Shi (Carnegie Mellon University), Aaron Sidford (Stanford University), Christian Sohler (Technische Universität Dortmund), Zhao Song (University of Texas at Austin), Yan Shuo Tan (University of Michigan), Soledad Villar (New York University), Anastasia Voloshinov (USC), Bei Wang (University of Utah), David Woodruff (Carnegie Mellon University), Shirley Wu (University of Texas at Austin)